derekburgess/seg-graph-rag/README.md

 `NEO4J_PASSWORD` (you set)

-Create a Neo4j database called seg-graph-rag.
+Note: At this point you will need to use all 3 commands to create Parquet files and process them into the Neo4j graph.

 ## Usage

-To process a PDF into vectors, stored as a Parquet file, run:
+To process a PDF into vectors, stored as a Parquet dataset run:

 `seg --document PATH --dataset NAME`

 e.x., `seg --document Documents/test_documents/test.pdf --dataset test_dataset`

 Note: There is no need to add .parquet when creating a dataset.
-You can also continue to add PDF's to a dataset by calling it again.
+You can also continue to add PDF's to a dataset by calling it again with a different PDF.

 To process Parquet datasets into the graph database:

-`graph --dataset NAME`
+`graph --dataset NAME --database NAME`

-e.x., `graph --dataset test_dataset`
+e.x., `graph --dataset test_dataset --database neo4j`

-To querty and existing parquert dataset, run:
+To RAG a Parquert dataset run:

 `rag --dataset NAME --model MODEL --chunks INT --query QUERY`

-e.x., `rag --dataset test_dataset --model gpt-4 --chunks 100 --query "What is this about?"`
+e.x., `rag --dataset test_dataset --model gpt-4 --chunks 50 --query "What is this about?"`

-You can pass an argument to query the entire graph database like so:
+To RAG the graph database run:

-`rag --graph --model MODEL --chunks INT --query QUERY`
+`rag --graph --database NAME --model MODEL --chunks INT --query QUERY`

+e.x., `rag --graph --database neo4j --model gpt-4 --chunks 50 --query "What is this about?"`

 You can list available datasets by running: